strongdm/accessbot/docs/configure_accessbot/CONFIGURE_ACCESSBOT.md

 * **SDM_COMMANDS_ENABLED**.
 AccessBot commands to be enabled.
 Default = `access_resource assign_role show_resources show_roles approve deny`.
 You could also specify aliases for specific commands.
 In that case, only add `:alias` after the command name, for example: `access_resource:acres show_resources:sares`.

 ## Bot configuration
-The following variables can be changed at runtime via Slack or MS Teams -by a bot admin- using the `plugin config AccessBot` command:
+The following variables can be changed at runtime via Slack or MS Teams -by a bot admin- using the `plugin config AccessBot {}` command.
+You just need to remove the "SDM_" prefix when configuring them.
+Here's a usage example of the command: `plugin config AccessBot {'ADMINS_CHANNEL': '#my-channel', 'ADMIN_TIMEOUT': 60}`.

 * **SDM_ADMIN_TIMEOUT**.
 Timeout in seconds for a request to be manually approved.
 Default = 30 sec
 * **SDM_ADMINS_CHANNEL**.
 Channel name to be used by administrators for approval messages, for example: `#accessbot-private` (important to start with `#`).
 Disabled by default
 * **SDM_ALLOW_RESOURCE_ACCESS_REQUEST_RENEWAL**.
 Flag to enable renewal of resource account grants.
 When enabled allows a user to make a new access request to a resource even if they already have access to it.
 Default = false